We’re here to set the record straight – Madrid is super vegan-friendly.

 VivaBurger €€ AT Fav, Gluten-free options upon request

 The only vegan restaurant in Madrid with a terrace!
 We recommend coming here for a menú del día, where you can try what we consider the best veggie burger in town, completely made from scratch.
 (Fellow veg blogger Wanderlicious agrees with us – and she’s tried 25+ veggie burgers in Madrid!
-Read her list here).
+Read her list of the best veggie burgers in Madrid).

 They’ve also recently started an international menú del día as well, where each day of the week focuses on food from a different country.
 They have the month’s international menus up on their website, so you can plan your visit based on what looks good.
 Lots of seating, so if you have a huge group, they can accommodate – including seating a group of 18 vegans for a meetup we went to.